mohammedajao/UnityLibraryDevelopment/README.md

 **Why blackboards?**
 As dictionaries grow, they become slower.
 Thus, we want to apply our entries (facts, rules, or events) to blackboards (dictionaries mapping entry ids to values) so we have a small dictionary/blackboard size and have quick hashtable operations.

-**How come the code doesn't work when I run the tool?**
-My project is set up to work with the tool.
-Check your project.

 **Motivation**
 I made this mainly to learn.
 I saw this already developed by other users and built the rest based on their talks.